huonw/huonw.github.io/_posts/2015-05-26-defaulting-to-thread-safety.md

 they make sense.
-However, the OIBIT functionality (default and negative implementations) are still unstable and hence only usable with a nightly compiler behind the `optin_builtin_traits` feature[^opt-out].
+However, the OIBIT functionality (default and negative implementations) are still unstable and hence only usable with a nightly compiler behind the `optin_builtin_traits` feature.
 There's some details around them that are unclear from the RFC and even the implementation, especially how they interact with primitives, so I could imagine some tweaks/breaking changes in future.